csphere-cms/cSphere/readme.md

 - cSphere does NOT and won't ever provide any console tools to tamper with
 - cSphere does NOT provide anything to assist with the creation of rich web APIs
 - cSphere does NOT support any kind of PHP annotations or alike magic behavior
-- cSphere does NOT use advanced autoloading techniques, we use namespaces instead
+- cSphere does NOT use old autoloading techniques, it depends on namespaces instead

 Requirements
 ============

-PHP 5.4.0 or newer on any webserver (PHP builtin webserver works, too)
+At least PHP 5.4.0 or HHVM 2.4.0 on any webserver (PHP builtin webserver works, too)

 The following PHP extensions must be available: